Alejogb1/job-board/blog-data/why-is-my-fresh-laravel-install-failing-through-docker.md

 id: "why-is-my-fresh-laravel-install-failing-through-docker"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I've seen this particular scenario play out more times than I care to remember, and it's often a combination of subtle misconfigurations rather than one glaring error.
 A fresh Laravel install failing within a Docker environment, despite appearing straightforward, can often trip up even seasoned developers.
 We're not talking about esoteric edge cases, but rather the more commonplace pitfalls that arise from the interplay between docker, its networking, and laravel's expectations.

 My experiences with various teams have highlighted a few recurring themes.
 One project, in particular, stands out - an ambitious e-commerce platform that went through several iterations of docker setups before finally landing on a stable and performant one.
 The initial deployments were plagued by similar issues as you’re describing – a seemingly “fresh” Laravel install failing inside a docker container.
 Let me break down what typically causes these problems and how we can approach fixing them.

 Firstly, let's understand the common areas of failure:

-* **Container Networking:** Docker containers, by default, operate on their own isolated networks.
+- **Container Networking:** Docker containers, by default, operate on their own isolated networks.
 If your Laravel application attempts to connect to a database or other services without properly configured networking, you'll encounter connection refusals, or worse, unpredictable behavior.
 The issue isn't necessarily that your code is wrong, but that the container can’t resolve the database hostname.

-* **File Permissions:** Docker container processes often run under a user different from your host machine.
+- **File Permissions:** Docker container processes often run under a user different from your host machine.
 File ownership mismatches can lead to Laravel not being able to write to logs, generate cache files, or access necessary resources.
 A classic symptom would be permission errors when trying to use `php artisan` commands or when the application fails to log output.

-* **Environment Variable Mismatches:** Laravel relies heavily on environment variables for configuration.
+- **Environment Variable Mismatches:** Laravel relies heavily on environment variables for configuration.
 If these are missing or incorrect within your Docker environment, crucial functionalities, such as database connections, application keys, or application URL parameters can fail unexpectedly.
 The issue here is less about code functionality and more about environment context.

-* **PHP version and extension compatibility:** While less common with a fresh install, inconsistencies between the php version specified in your Dockerfile and the Laravel version can introduce problems.
+- **PHP version and extension compatibility:** While less common with a fresh install, inconsistencies between the php version specified in your Dockerfile and the Laravel version can introduce problems.
 Similarly, the absence of required php extensions within your container may cause unexpected behavior.
 For example, the `pdo_mysql` extension being absent when you have database connections.

 Let's delve into each of these with practical examples.